pauljang3/HomeLab/README.md

 # Homelab Setup and Configuration

 ## Objective
-To build a virtualized Active Directory environment using Oracle VM VirtualBox for experimenting with domain management, networking, and automation.
+I set up a virtualized Active Directory environment using Oracle VM VirtualBox.
+The goal was to create a space where I could learn and experiment with domain management, networking, and automating administrative tasks.

 ---

 ## Hardware Components
+For this project, I used a spare PC with the following specs:

+- Processor: Intel i5
+- Memory: 16GB RAM
-- **Host Machine**: Spare PC with Intel i5, 16GB RAM, 500GB SSD
+- Storage: 500GB SSD

 ---

 ## Software Components
-- **Virtualization Software**: Oracle VM VirtualBox
+- Virtualization Tool: Oracle VM VirtualBox
-- **Operating System for DC**: Windows Server 2019
+- Domain Controller OS: Windows Server 2019
-- **Operating System for Client**: Windows 10 Pro
+- Client Machine OS: Windows 10 Pro

 ---

 ## Configuration Steps

-### 1. Create a Virtual Machine for the Domain Controller (DC)
+### 1. Setting Up the Domain Controller (DC) VM
+I started by creating a VM in VirtualBox for the Domain Controller:
-- **Resources Allocated**:
+- **Allocated Resources**:
-  - 4 GB RAM
+  - 4 GB of RAM
-  - 4 CPUs
+  - 4 CPU cores

-- **Network Adapters**:
+- **Network Setup**:
+  - Added two network adapters:
-  1. Adapter 1: For Internet access
+    1. One for internet access
-  2. Adapter 2: For the VirtualBox internal network

-- **Additional Configuration**:
-  - Installed **Guest Additions**.
+    2. Another for internal communication between VMs
-  - Renamed network cards for clarity:
+  - Renamed the network adapters for clarity:
-    - Internet-facing adapter
+    - Internet adapter
     - Internal network adapter

+To optimize the VM, I also installed **Guest Additions**.

-### 2. Set Up Static IP for Internal Network
+### 2. Configuring the Internal Network
-- Configured a static IP for the internal network interface on the DC.
+For internal communication between the VMs, I assigned a static IP address to the internal network adapter on the Domain Controller.

-### 3. Install and Configure Active Directory Domain Services (ADDS)
+### 3. Installing Active Directory Domain Services (ADDS)
+I set up the Domain Controller as follows:
-- Promoted the server to a domain controller.
+- Promoted the server to a domain controller
-- Created a new forest and named the root domain (e.g., `mydomain.com`).
+- Created a new forest with the root domain name `mydomain.com`
-- Created an administrative account:
+- Added a dedicated admin account:
   - **Username**: `********`
   - **Group Membership**: Domain Admins

-### 4. Install and Configure Remote Access (RAS/NAT)
+### 4. Setting Up Remote Access (RAS/NAT)
+To enable internet access for the internal network:
-- Opened **Routing and Remote Access** under **Tools**.
+- Opened **Routing and Remote Access** in the server tools
-- Configured NAT to allow internet access through one external IP.
+- Configured NAT to share internet access via the external adapter

-### 5. Set Up DHCP
+### 5. Configuring DHCP
-- Configured DHCP to assign IP addresses automatically to client machines:
+I installed and configured DHCP to automatically assign IP addresses to client machines:
-  - Created a new IPv4 scope.
+- Created a new IPv4 scope
-  - Authorized the DHCP server: `dc.mydomain.com`.
+- Authorized the DHCP server using the domain name `dc.mydomain.com`
-  - Refreshed IPv4 settings.
+- Refreshed the IPv4 configuration to ensure it was active

-### 6. Adjust Local Server Settings
-- Disabled **Internet Explorer Enhanced Security** for easier management.

-### 7. Automate User Account Creation
+### 6. Automate User Account Creation
-- Created a script to generate 1,000 user accounts:
+I wrote a script to generate 1,000 user accounts.
+Here's how I set it up:
   1. Set the execution policy to unrestricted:
      ```powershell
      Set-ExecutionPolicy Unrestricted